datasets/breast-cancer/README.md

-This is a dataset about breast cancer occurences
+This is a dataset about breast cancer occurences.

 ## Data